paulovitorns/GitHubRepos/README.md

 Run Kotlin lint and apply automatic fixes:
 `./gradlew ktlintFormat`

-Using [RxLint](https://bitbucket.org/littlerobots/rxlint/src/default/) to make sure we'll our subscribers will handle the `onError()` callback or it was added to some `CompositeDisposable` to avoid memory leaks and crash by not dispose the subscription correctly.
+Using [RxLint](https://bitbucket.org/littlerobots/rxlint/src/default/) to make sure our subscribers will handle the `onError()` callback and it was added to the current `CompositeDisposable` to avoid memory leaks or crashes by not dispose the subscription correctly.

 ## Testing